 But what comfort we receive when we obey His Word, are led by the Spirit, and discover that we are in the centre of God's will for our life.

-evertheless, they were to discover an inner strength, and receive extraordinary comfort, that was not available to them during Christ's lifetime on earth.
+The time for Christ's departure had come... and although the separation from their Master was a painful prospect for the confused disciples, nevertheless they were to discover an inner strength and receive extraordinary comfort that was not available to them during Christ's lifetime on earth.

-But the Lord understood the deep depression that His faithful disciples were going through, and gave them mighty words of comfort and encouragement.
+But the Lord understood the deep depression that His faithful disciples were going through, and so He gave them mighty words of comfort and encouragement.

-to lead and to guide; to comfort and teach; to exhort and to correct.
+He explained that... up until now...
+HE had been with them; to lead and to guide, to comfort and teach, to exhort and to correct.

-He was to be their personal Advisor, Who would teach and train, exhort and encourage, comfort and protect..
+He is our personal Advisor Who will teach and train, exhort and encourage, comfort and protect, seal and secure each individual saint.

-The beautiful result of the man or women who has received God's perfect forgiveness... is our redemption, healing, comfort, provision, satisfaction and goodness.
+The beautiful result of the man or women who has received God's perfect forgiveness is redemption, healing, comfort, provision, satisfaction and goodness.

-This should comfort us, for we have been accepted in the Beloved, by grace through faith, and no matter what we have said or done or will do in the me.
+This should comfort us, for we have been accepted in the Beloved, by grace through faith, and no matter what we have said or done or will do, God knows us and He loves us.

 They want their offspring to leave the comfort of the nest and start to soar into the air... and so they make the eyrie increasingly uncomfortable for their young offspring.